Our highest priority will remain the safety of our patients and staff.

 Under the current restrictions we are still able to remain open.
 We will be more than happy to welcome you to any appointments during this time, but entirely understand if you prefer to cancel for the time being.

-The situation is of course liable to change at very short notice and we may see the reintroduction of further restrictions upon the level of service we are permitted to offer, potentially providing only emergency care rather than ‘routine’ appointments.
+The situation is of course liable to change at very short notice and we may see the reintroduction of further restrictions upon the level of service we are permitted to offer.

 We will keep our website updated regularly and if you have any queries on our current level of service please refer to this first.